haekb/nolf1-modernizer/readme.md

 - Fixed a silent out of range bug that could cause enemies to disappear and travel to a nearby galaxy at FTL speed!

-## Additional Config Commands
+## Additional Config/Console Commands

-The following are new config commands:
+The following are new config/console commands:
   - `FramerateLock`           - INT - Locks the framerate if the value is 1.
 (Default is 1)
   - `ShowFramerate`           - INT - Displays the framerate if the value is 1.
 (Default is 0)
   - `OldMouseLook`            - INT - Uses the old mouse look code if the value is 1.
 (Default is 0)